'I didn't think I would ever sit down and enjoy a Christmas meal'

 "Don't be afraid to dream – as cheesy as it sounds – those dreams can come true."

-The Department of Health said it is widely recognised that Child and Mental Health Services are facing an increased demand for services and that there has been a significant increase in the rise of young people presenting with higher levels of complex need – particularly in relation to eating disorders.
+The Department of Health said it is widely recognised that Child and Adolescent Mental Health Services are facing an increased demand for services and that there has been a significant increase in the number of young people presenting with higher levels of complex need – particularly in relation to eating disorders.

-- In 2015, 96 young people were waiting more than nine weeks for access to CAMHS – in 2023, that figure had risen to 1033
+In 2015, 96 young people were waiting more than nine weeks for access to CAMHS – in 2023, that figure had risen to 1033

-- This year up until September the number sits at 469 - however figures for Belfast Trust, the largest trust in Northern Ireland, have not been included in this figure as the data is not available
+This year up until September the number sits at 469 - however figures for Belfast Trust, the largest trust in Northern Ireland, have not been included in this figure as the data is not available

 If you've been affected by the issues raised in this article, help and support is available through BBC Action Line.